 Overview of AI

-1. Healthcare - guess what more surgeons and people will be needed not less.
-Here I focus on Healthcare examples.
-People need people to interact with avatars are a joke, I can talk to alexia already.
-There is very little to nothing in this space except for snake oil sales men.
+1. Healthcare - guess what?
+More surgeons and people will be needed, not fewer.
+Here, I focus on Healthcare examples.
+People need to interact with others; avatars are a joke.
+I can talk to Alexa already.
+There is very little to nothing in this space except for snake oil salesmen.
 Please prove me wrong!
-More skilled people needed.
+More skilled people are needed.

 Analogy:

-3. Do nothing, continue to offer hand weaving labor to the market.
-So take your pension and hope like hell you win the lottery (i'm still backing this option for myself); or
+- Do nothing, continue to offer hand-weaving labour to the market.
+So take your pension and hope like hell you win the lottery (I'm still backing this option for myself); or

-4. Expert hand craftsmen or women :) become the best hand weaver int he world and people pay you for your expertise, these people's descendants/business still exist.
-But big surprise: it's hard, it takes a long time, it's unlike to make you rich.,, so sure go do this if you are a genius in your field and love it, but don't die of surprise when you go broke or don't get the return you deserve for all that hard work.
+- Expert hand craftsmen or women :) Become the best hand weaver in the world, and people pay you for your expertise; these people's descendants/business still exist.
+But big surprise: it's hard, it takes a long time, it's unlikely to make you rich.,, So, sure, go do this if you are a genius in your field and love it, but don't die of surprise when you go broke or don't get the return you deserve for all that hard work.

 Healthcare